Read the prologue and first two chapters right now!

 “I agree,” said Emma.
 “Maggie was very clear.
-We need all of us working together if we wanted to learn more about our past.
-She told me that the book would not open until the rift had been healed.
+We need all of us working together if we want to learn more about our past.
+She told me the book would not open until the rift had been healed.
 Whatever happened in the past, it destroyed the bond between them.
 We have to figure out how to fix it and then decide what to do about all of this,” she added, looking down at the books.

 “Alright,” Marissa said, glancing around the table, “I’m in.
 We’ll figure out how to open the book and then decide where we go from there.”

 Gabbi nodded to Emma, then looked over at Moira.
 “Okay, cuz.
 What do we do now?”

 Moira shook her head.
 “I don’t know.
 I guess we start with more research.
 We have the journals.
 Maybe there’s something in them about how to open this book.”
 She carefully brushed her hand over the cover of the oldest book.